SonarSource/sonarlint-core/buildSrc/README.md

 # SonarLint Core: Build dependencies & logic

 This directory contains libraries, tools or scripts that are used by the build, e.g. as dependencies.
-These are not mend to be published but will be used / build for every build.
+These are not meant to be published but will be used / build for every build.

 ## Maven Shade Plugin: Transformer for Bndtools